-Limitations on Enrollment: This course is not open for credit to students with credit in English 1A or English 1E.
+Limitations on Enrollment: This course is not open for credit to students with credit in ENGL-C1000 (formerly ENGL-1A) or ENGL-C1000E (formerly ENGL-1E).

 Low-Advanced Grammar

 Low-advanced grammar for ESL students.
 This course introduces students to a theme-based grammar and teaches them to read, write and speak English with grammatical accuracy and fluency in real-life contexts.
 Includes a functional study of the 12 tenses.